mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_1/Dem1.md

 # Demonstration 1
-> Chapter 4: Introduction to R, RStudio and ggplot2
-> Yinglin Xia: September, 2018
-> 4.1.
-Introduction to R and RStudio

 Complete the following demonstration in RStudio.
 Create a markdown file of your script.
+You can follow detail instructions in Xia et al. (2018), Chapter 4: Introduction to R, RStudio and ggplot2.
+All the sections below match the sections in the book

+# 4.1.
+Introduction to R and RStudio
 ## 4.1.1 Installing R, RStudio, and R Packages
 ```r
 # Check citation for packages and RStudio